If you're looking for THE ARRANGEMENT, you can find it here:

 I have read almost everything Stephen King has written.
 Love Harlan Ellison, Steinbeck, Dickens, Austin, A.C.
 Doyle (I admit I read every Sherlock Holmes by the time I was 13) ... used to enjoy Anne Rice but got lost after her 4th vampire book.
 I read a lot of other authors but I'm listing ones more well known.

 TRUE BLOOD is the series I came to hate.
 Alan Ball is an arrogant ass who pillaged Charlaine Harris's books to serve up a mean dish of violence, nudity and titillation (and let's not overlook the undeveloped female characters).
+I think I also resented the heavy skew to gay themes, turning a series that was mainly heterosexual into his own agenda to ram down our collective throats.
 There is good reason TRUE BLOOD was passed over for Emmy consideration ever since season 1, season 1 being the closest to canon.
 The assaults on book characterizations are a travesty and I can only assume CH was so taken with the idea of a series by a (cough) noted Hollywood talent, she signed away all her rights.
 Imagine Harry Potter destroyed by execs out for pandering to the lowest common denominator or George R.R.
 Martin signing full rights to Game of Thrones over to a hack like Alan Ball who would only sensationalize it.
 Hats off to Rowling and Martin for maintaining control of their work.
 Good lawyers, both.
 CH's decision to sign away all control for money and prestige certainly drove several years of book sales, that is, until book 13 and the massive backlash to what became the end game for our beloved characters.
-It's not coincidental to me that TB has faltered in the ratings and season 7 will be its last.
+It's not coincidental to me that TB faltered in the ratings and lost direction.

 Older TV likes ...
-STAR TREK THE NEXT GENERATION is probably my favorite series of all time.
-The original OUTER LIMITS, the original TWILIGHT ZONE, early NIGHT GALLERY.
+STAR TREK THE NEXT GENERATION, the original OUTER LIMITS, the original TWILIGHT ZONE, early NIGHT GALLERY.
 I've always been a big fan of sci fi/fantasy/supernatural.
-From Britain, I love DR. WHO (I actually like Rick Baker and Eccleston's Doctors the best), TORCHWOOD, THE AVENGERS (absolutely worshipped Mrs. Peel as a young impressionable girl growing up), MONTY PYTHON in all its incarnations, FAWLTY TOWERS (adore John Cleese), ABSOLUTELY FABULOUS and I will fill in others here as I think of them.
+From Britain, I love DR. WHO, TORCHWOOD, THE AVENGERS (absolutely worshipped Mrs. Peel as a young impressionable girl growing up), MONTY PYTHON in all its incarnations, FAWLTY TOWERS (adore John Cleese), ABSOLUTELY FABULOUS and I will fill in others here as I think of them.
 I wish there were more British series on U.S. TV.
 They are always so much more funny, so much more ribald than what our inane censors allow.
-About the only thing I am devoted toward these days is SUPERNATURAL which is everything good horror/drama should be with a wonderful nod toward the comedic moment.
-And I give fruit offerings to the producers, writers, cast and crew of GAME OF THRONES and BOARDWALK EMPIRE which show how good a series can be.